9 Elevator Speech Tips for Financial Advisors

-Never finish your speech by closing the door to a conversion.
+Never finish your speech by closing the door to a conversation.
 Instead, open the floor for your prospects to talk about their pain points.

 If they do, you’ll have a chance to ask for a meeting.

 Besides, the ability to have a good conversation is a must-have skill for a financial advisor.
-Here are some of my favorite conversation-fostering tips for financial advisors:
+Here are some of my more conversation-fostering tips for financial advisors:

 9. Tell A Story